mendersoftware/mender-docs/04.Artifacts/07.State-scripts/docs.md

 (returning 1).
 The maximum size of the log is 10KiB per state script, anything above this volume will be truncated.

-## Retry-later

-State scripts are allowed to return a specific error code, in order to rerun at a later time.
-Thus if a script returns the error code `21`, the client will sleep for a default time of one minute, or for a user-specified interval `StateScriptRetryIntervalSeconds`, which can be [set in the mender config](../../client-configuration/configuration-file).
-Also note that scripts are not allowed to retry for infinitely long.
-Either a standard max window of thirty minutes is allocated to each script, or this can be configured manually by using the mender config variable `StateScriptRetryTimeoutSeconds`.

 ## Example use cases

 Mender users will probably come up with a lot of interesting use cases for state scripts, and we will cover some well-known ones below for inspiration.